A forgotten tragedy. One hundred years since the mass famine in the Crimea in 1921–1923

 The consequences of the famine were catastrophic.
 According to Andrii Ivanets, gleaned from historical documents, the number of residents of Crimean villages decreased by 76,600 people, and the number of towns – by 75,500 people.
 According to various estimates, 66-75% of the 100,000-110,000 dead were Crimean Tatars.
 In Karasubazar, the number of residents decreased by 48%, in Old Crimea – 40.9%, in Feodosia – 35.7%, in Sudatsky district – 36%.
 Many villages of the mountainous Crimea completely died out.
 From 1 May 1921 to 1 January 1923, the total number of livestock on the peninsula also decreased significantly: horses – by 72%, cattle – by 62%, sheep – by 70%, pigs – by 92%, and goats – by 81 %.

-In his speech at the public dialogue, the leading researcher of the National Museum of the History of Ukraine, and candidate of historical sciences Oleksii Savchenko noted that these facts are being made public for the first time in the Ukrainian scientific community, they are not known to many scientists in the West, and international organisations do not operate on them.
+In his speech at the public dialogue, the leading researcher of the National Museum of the History of Ukraine, and candidate of historical sciences Oleksii Savchenko noted that these facts are being made public for the first time in the Ukrainian scientific community, they are not known to many scholars in the West, and international organisations do not operate on them.
 However, the scale of this event shows that it was not insignificant, it is of world importance and should be introduced into scientific circulation.

 Senior researcher of the Institute of Cultural Research of the National Academy of Sciences of Ukraine, and editor of the book series “Crimean Tatar Prose in Ukrainian”, Nadia Honcharenko presented her results of studying Crimean Tatar literature and spoke about those rare works that reflect the events and results of the famine of 1921-23 in the Crimea.
 There are not many of them but they confirm the terrible facts of suffering, death and other tragedies experienced by the Crimean residents in those years.
 She noted that the moral-psychological, historical trauma experienced by the Crimeans in those times has not been overcome to this day, and this requires new research, new discoveries and clarifications, a new study of historical documents and testimonies of living people, in order not only to show the inhumanity and criminal the nature of Bolshevik power but also to restore the historical truth and perpetuate the memory of the innocent victims of that terrible century.